 The train to the top is called the Cremallera, and it costs €8.10 for one way and €13.50 for a return ticket.
 It is completely up to if you take the cable car or the train to the top, but the cable car is the more popular option.

 If you do choose to travel to Montserrat by train, you can consider purchasing a ToT ticket, which is a combined transportation ticket that includes round trip transportation from Barcelona (metro fare to train station, initial train journey + cable car or additional train journey to the top), lunch in the Montserrat restaurant, and entry to the Montserrat Museum.

 Barcelona to Montserrat by Bus

 Another option is to travel by bus.
-Generally, there is one bus per day, that leaves the Sants coach station at 9:15 and drops you off in the Plaza del Funicular in about an hour and a half.
+Generally, there is one bus per day, that leaves the Sants coach station in the morning and drops you off in the Plaza del Funicular in about an hour and a half.

 Barcelona to Montserrat by Car

 Additionally, you can opt to rent a car while in Barcelona and drive yourself up to Montserrat in order to have the most flexibility.
 While this option is much more expensive than public transportation, it is definitely not a difficult drive, and you will find plenty of parking options upon arrival.